The following picture demonstrates what should be visible after importing the tutorial project.

 The following picture shows the global mesh settings:

-In order to create a new mesh, click on the ‘Generate‘ option:
+To create a new mesh, click on the ‘Generate‘ option:

 Click on the ‘Mesh clip‘ to inspect the internal mesh.
 Adjust the settings of the normal.
 Click on the ‘Generate Mesh Clip‘ icon.